 - MDUs (Multi Dwelling Units): An MDU is typically a building with three or more separate premises, or any form of strata, group, company or community title development.

 Backhaul contributions (payable by the developer) may apply if nbn backhaul required to connect the new development is not already available.

 To determine final costs for your development, including potential backhaul costs, developers must submit a New Development Application for a detailed assessment.

 The maximum backhaul contributions nbn may charge are set out in the TIND policy and extracted in the table below:

 |nbn backhaul availability / cost||Maximum backhaul contribution payable by developer|

 |Backhaul costs up to $1000 (incl.
 GST) per lot/premises

 ||Up to 50% of costs

-Under nbn’s Wholesale Broadband Agreement, this is referred to as the “new developments charge”, which came into effect on 2nd April 2016. nbn applies this charge to the phone and internet provider that submits the first order for an nbn™ access network service in a new development.
-This charge is applied to each premises in the development.
+Under nbn’s Wholesale Broadband Agreement, the EUC is referred to as the “new developments charge”, and it is generally applied to the phone and internet provider that submits the first order for a nbn service at each premises in a new development.

 If you are an end-user, please direct any EUC charge disputes to your phone and internet provider.
 We have an established process with providers to handle cases where the charge has been incorrectly applied.